Experienced York, PA DUI Defense Attorney

 In York, PA and around the country, attitudes towards marijuana and other drug use are currently in a period of transition.
 However, one side effect has been the downplaying of risks associated with driving under the influence.

 Unfortunately, many people don’t realize that, in Pennsylvania, a marijuana DUI is treated exactly the same as an alcohol-related offense.
-Consequences of a conviction may include fines, jail time and the loss of your license for an extended period of time.
+Consequences of a drug DUI conviction may include fines, jail time and the loss of your license for an extended period of time.